Escoto/reactFirebaseReselect/README.md

 # reactFirebaseReselect

-This is an application I created to learn and practice React and Redux I used this course [react-redux](https://www.udemy.com/react-redux/) from Udemy to start learning.
+This is an application I created to learn and practice React and Redux.
+I used this course [react-redux](https://www.udemy.com/react-redux/) from Udemy to start learning.